mozilla-iam/cis/docs/Hooks.md

     }
 ```
 6. The webhook service calls auth0 and signs an authenticated JWT for the API Aud: hook.{prod|dev|test}.{sso.allizom.org|sso.mozilla.com}.
 7. The payload is then posted to all configured relying parties.
-These RPs can choose (strongly reccomended) to authenticate the inbound notification using standard JWT verification with the auth0 .well-known metadata.
+These RPs can choose (strongly recommended) to authenticate the inbound notification using standard JWT verification with the auth0 .well-known metadata.